• Skip to main content

 Best 5 DIY Camper Van Conversion Kits

-If you’re in the market for a new camper van, chances are you’re already frustrated with the available options.
+If you’re in the market for a new camper van, you’re likely already frustrated with the available options.
 Even the premium options don’t seem to tick all the boxes.

-See, when I started my van life, I already had a picture in mind of what I wanted in my camper van, specifically the amenities and features.
+When I started my van life, I already had a picture of what I wanted in my camper van, precisely the amenities and features.

 Unfortunately, most available camper vans would come short of my dream camper van.